aaryamansingla/Gold-Price-Prediction-using-Random-Forest/README.md

 ## HOW TO USE THE DEPLOYED MODEL
 Use the slider to input the different values of SPX (Standard & Poor's 500 Index), USO (United States Oil), SLV (iShares Silver Trust), EUR/USD (European Unioun Euro against United States Dollar) using the slider provided for each individual category to get the price of the gold.
+[For reference, check input-output screenshot folder in the repository]

 ## Used libraries
 In this project, the dataset is trained on Random Forest Regressor machine learning model.
 Used libraries:<br>